shalastra/coffee-machine/INFO.md

 Problematic part of implementing State pattern is hardcoding states and transitions.
 Usually it is a bad practice, but there are some cases, where it is not a problem.
 The coffee machine is a good example of State Machine pattern.
 We have to have defined order of transitions otherwise the machine will not behave as we want.

+Since State objects are light, there is no need to use Object Pool and reuse them.
+GC will do enough.

 #### Assumptions
 Several assumptions have been made.
  - Coffee machine is refilling automatically.